 One professional laboratory at the early adolescent school level (7-9) experience covers observation of special education classroom situations with gradually increasing responsibility through participation with the lead content teacher under supervision.
 Individual student teachers are guided by periodic conference with the college supervisor.
-Prerequisites: Completion of all courses, except for EDU 327 and SED 499 which are taken concurrently; a minimum GPA of 2.75 overall and in Education courses; permission of Department Chair required.
-Corequisites: EDU 327, SED 499.
+Prerequisites: a minimum GPA of 2.75 overall and in Education courses; permission of Department Chair required.
+Corequisites: EDU 427, SED 499.
 (GR)